3 Lipstick Ingredients to Avoid June 01, 2015 14:07

 Beside the dangers of developing an allergic reaction to any of the above ingredients and the yuck factor, if you are vegan, you have an extra reason to read the cosmetic labels carefully in order to ensure they do not contain any of these animal-derived ingredients.

-You can rest assured that you won’t find any of these ingredients in our makeup.
-All Sheer Blends makeup products are 100% natural, vegan & gluten-free.
+You can rest assured that you won’t find any of these ingredients in our makeup or skincare.
+All Sheer Blends products are 100% natural, vegan & gluten-free.

 Here's to a beautiful, healthier you!